-Cub Scouts will have their own program consisting of 15 Railroad themed stations.
-Cubs will also be able to participate in the special events and activities and earn their participation pins.
-Cubs are encouraged to stay for the council-wide campfire.
+Cub Scouts will have their own age-appropriate program consisting of a variety of themed stations.
+Cub Scouts will also be able to participate in the special events and activities and earn their participation pins.
+Cub Scouts are encouraged to family camp for the weekend and stay for the council-wide campfire show on Saturday evening.

-Boy Scout/Webelos program will have 20 stations that will deal with steam railroading in the United States broken into four action areas spanning from 1800 to 1950.
+The Scouts BSA/Webelos Scouts program will also have a variety of stations and a trail guide to follow.
 The program will be a learning activity with units being able to earn a participation pin for all Scouts in the unit.
 The program focus will NOT be on unit competition as is usually the case at a typical camporee.

 High Adventure at our Tombstone High Adventure Area is for Scouts 14 years of age or older.
-Boy Scouts must be at least First Class rank or higher to participate.
-The program will offer a variety of challenging events for the advanced Scouts, Venture Crews and Explorer Posts, but all are invited to watch the program to see what they can expect in years to come.
+Scouts BSA must be at least First Class rank or higher to participate.
+The program will offer a variety of challenging events, including spar pole climbing.
+Events are designed for advanced Scouts, Venturing Crews, and Explorer Posts.

 On Saturday, all participants will be eating lunch on the trail.
-They will have a half hour to eat a bag style trail lunch, while traveling from station to station, to keep the program schedule moving.
-Patrols should pack their lunches in their bags before they leave to hit the trail in the morning.
+They will have a half hour to eat a bag style trail lunch while traveling from station to station, to keep the program schedule moving.
+Participants should pack their lunches in their bags before they leave to hit the trail in the morning.

 Lots of Things to Do and Experience!

 Along with our action-packed program, we also have loads of other activities for you to see and do.
 Whether you’re a Scout, Scouter, or visitor, here’s just a taste of what you can expect:

 - Fireworks Display – on Saturday night … a Wizard Safari tradition!